Jackzmc/sourcemod-plugins/README.md

 ### l4d2-manual-director
-Probably going to be posted publicly sometime. allows you to spawn specials on cursor, or via director, forcefully, bypassing limits
+~~Probably going to be posted publicly sometime.~~ Allows you to spawn specials on cursor, or via director, forcefully, bypassing limits
 * **Convars:**
    * `manual_director_version|mandirector_version` - ... gets version
    * `mandirector_notify_spawn <1/0>` - Should spawning specials notify on use?